nhtlongcs/clip-as-a-service/README.md

 </tr>
 </table>

 We also offer a batch mode for rapid processing of multiple items.
-For more details, please refer to the Swagger documentation.
+For more details, please refer to the Swagger documentation at `http://localhost:{CLIP_PORT}/docs`.

 ## Key Features